-It is unlikely that a change in Administration in Washington would persuade the Islamist sociopaths to relent.
+It is unlikely that a change in administration in Washington would persuade the Islamist sociopaths to relent.
 It seems very unlikely that terrorist atrocities would end with a change in US governments.
-But, if American foreign policy were pursued with a diminution of the religious certitude and piety, it would be easier for others to support it.
-Greater recourse to multilateral cooperation and less to posse's and coalitions would be welcome, indicating that Americans were prepared to "pay a decent respect to the opinions of mankind".
+But if American foreign policy were pursued with a diminution of religious certitude and piety, it would be easier for others to support it.
+Greater recourse to multilateral cooperation and less to posses and coalitions would be welcome, indicating that Americans were prepared to "pay a decent respect to the opinions of mankind."

-Whoever is elected, it is far from clear that the leaders of other countries will willingly accept the political risk of substituting their own soldiers for American soldiers in the morass that the Americans have, against all contrary advice, created for themselves in Iraq?
-Were that to happen, US estrangement could continue and even deepen.
-In the meantime, much will depend on the American people and the outcome of the Iraq war.
-If, in the November elections, the American people prove indifferent to the war or if they judge the war to have been worth the cost, there will be no other check or balance on a US foreign policy that might wish to carry on down the of axis of evil.
-Certainly, there was very little to grasp at the recent Republican Convention for those who hope that a second Bush administration would, as was the case with the second Reagan administration, moderate.
+Whoever is in power in Washington, it is far from clear that the leaders of other countries will willingly accept the political risk of substituting their own soldiers for American soldiers in the morass that the Americans have, against all contrary advice, created for themselves in Iraq.
+Were the allies to stand aside, US estrangement could continue and even deepen.
+In the meantime, much will depend on the American people and the outcome of the Iraq War.
+If the November elections reveal the American people to be indifferent to the war or if they judge the war to have been worth the cost, there will be no other check or balance on US foreign policy.
+Certainly, there was very little to grasp at the recent Republican convention for those who hope that a second Bush administration would, as was the case with the second Reagan administration, moderate.